Plan the conversation carefully.

 Pause if the conversation becomes circular, pressured, unsafe, or impossible to keep voluntary.

-Before You Try Respond When Someone Ignores Your Boundary
+Before You Try What to Do When Someone Ignores Your Boundary

-Start with the moment, not the verdict: a boundary moment where a crossed boundary needs to be separated from the other person's approval of it.
+Start with the moment, not the verdict: a boundary moment where what to do needs to be separated from the other person's approval of it.
 In Respond When Someone Ignores Your Boundary, the reader is looking for a practical way to work with a crossed boundary while staying respectful and clear.
 For Respond When Someone Ignores Your Boundary, write a boundary sentence with one limit, one request, and one follow-through you can actually keep.
-Use the wording around a crossed boundary only when the situation is calm enough for a voluntary conversation.
-For a crossed boundary, the useful micro-decision is which one sentence about a crossed boundary is worth saying first.
-On this page about a crossed boundary, User-provided DOCX, MedlinePlus, The Gottman Institute, The Gottman Institute, HelpGuide shape the caution here, especially the reminder that a reader's full context cannot be known from a single article.
-For a crossed boundary, the useful question is not "who is the problem?" but "what can be named, requested, paused, or documented without raising the stakes?"
-A line to adapt is: "My limit around a crossed boundary is this, and my follow-through will be this if it keeps happening."
-By the end of Before You Try Respond When Someone Ignores Your Boundary, the reader should know the first sentence to try and the condition that would make pausing wiser than pushing.
+Use the wording around what to do only when the situation is calm enough for a voluntary conversation.
+For what to do, the useful micro-decision is which one sentence about what to do is worth saying first.
+On this page about what to do, User-provided DOCX, MedlinePlus, The Gottman Institute, The Gottman Institute, HelpGuide shape the caution here, especially the reminder that a reader's full context cannot be known from a single article.
+For what to do, the useful question is not "who is the problem?" but "what can be named, requested, paused, or documented without raising the stakes?"
+A line to adapt is: "My limit around what to do is this, and my follow-through will be this if it keeps happening."
+By the end of Before You Try What to Do When Someone Ignores Your Boundary, the reader should know the first sentence to try and the condition that would make pausing wiser than pushing.

 Reader task: In Respond When Someone Ignores Your Boundary, the reader is looking for a practical way to work with a crossed boundary while staying respectful and clear.

-First check: decide whether a crossed boundary is ordinary friction or a safety signal.
+First check: decide whether what to do is ordinary friction or a safety signal.

 Use this when: the reader needs one precise question before choosing words.